-2.2.Geographic differences
+2.2.
+Geographic differences

-In regular IOM surveys one can find information about destination countries of approximately 400,000 current or recent migrants who are still members of households in Moldova.
-Moldovan labour migrants choose mainly Russia and Italy.
+In regular IOM surveys one can find information about destination countries of approximately 400,000 current or recent migrants.
+Labour migrants choose mainly Russia and Italy.
 Other important destinations include Ukraine, Romania, Portugal, France, Spain, Greece and Czech Republic.
 There is also sizeable migration to Israel, Turkey, and USA.